Crispy Carrot Fries that Rival Regular Fries

 • If you prefer a crispier carrot fry, the best thing you can do is to use the cornstarch method I used.
 Similar to baking traditional french fries, the cornstarch soaks up any moisture from the veggie to keep it crispy.

-• Spreading out the carrots in an even layer on the baking tray or in the air fryer basket
+• Spreading out the carrots in an even layer so they crisp instead of steam.

 What to Serve with Carrot Fries